Enhancing Sliding Performance with Aerial Robots: Analysis and Solutions for Non-Actuated Multi-Wheel Configurations

 With the defined normal vector $\bm{l}_i$ and the resultant force vector $\bm{f}_i^*$ about each axis $\bm{a}_i$ and their unit vectors $\widehat{\bm{l}}_i, \widehat{\bm{f}}_i{}^*$, the previously mentioned candidate angle used for stability measure is defined as $\theta_i=\sigma_i cos^{-1}(\widehat{\bm{f}}_i{}^*,\widehat{\bm{l}}_i) \in [-\pi,\pi]$, see Fig.~\ref{fig:vector4}. $\sigma_i$ is the sign of $\theta_i$, which signals if the force vector $\bm{f}_i^*$ is inside the support pattern, and is given by:

 When the angle has a positive sign, it indicates that the force vector $\bm{f}_i^*$ is inside the support pattern, and tip-over about axis $\bm{a}_i$ is in progress if the sign is negative.
 The critical case is $\theta_i=0$ when $\bm{f}_i^*$ coincides with $\bm{l}_i$.
 Among all the angles $\theta_i$ for $i=1,2,3$, the smallest $\theta_i$ indicates the most crucial tip-over axis around which the tip-over occurs first.
-The force-angle stability measure of the whole system is therefore given by: \new{ } with $\bm{d}_i=-\bm{I}_i+(\bm{I}_i^{\top} \cdot \widehat{\bm{f}}_i{}^*)\widehat{\bm{f}}_i{}^*$ being the minimum length vector from the tip-over axis $\bm{a}_i$ to $\bm{f}_i^*$ (for details, please refer to \citep{force_angle_book}) as in Fig.~\ref{fig:vector3}.
+The force-angle stability measure of the whole system is therefore given by: \new{ } with $\bm{d}_i=-\bm{l}_i+(\bm{l}_i^{\top} \cdot \widehat{\bm{f}}_i{}^*)\widehat{\bm{f}}_i{}^*$ being the minimum length vector from the tip-over axis $\bm{a}_i$ to $\bm{f}_i^*$ (for details, please refer to \citep{force_angle_book}) as in Fig.~\ref{fig:vector3}.